MorganaToken/morgana-ui/apps/admin-ui/README.md

-# Keycloak Admin UI
+# Morgana Admin UI

-This project is the next generation of the Keycloak Administration UI.
+This project is the next generation of the Morgana Administration UI.
 It is written with React and [PatternFly 4](https://www.patternfly.org/v4/) and uses [Vite](https://vitejs.dev/guide/) and [Cypress](https://docs.cypress.io/guides/overview/why-cypress).

 ## Development